risk-first/website/menagerie/Operational-Risk.md

 ## Operational Risks

-When building software, it's tempting to take a very narrow view of the dependencies of a system, but [Operational Risks](Operational-Risk) are often caused by dependencies we _don't_ consider - i.e. the _context_ within which the system is operating.
+When building software, it's tempting to take a very narrow view of the dependencies of a system, but [Operational Risks](Operational-Risk) are often caused by dependencies we _don't_ consider - i.e. the **Operational Context** within which the system is operating.
 Here are some examples:

  - **[Staff Risks](Scarcity-Risk#staff-risk):**
    - Freak weather conditions affecting ability of staff to get to work, interrupting the development and support teams.